Campus Improvement Plan

 2022-23: Reading: 88% (approaches), 71% (meets), 39% (masters); Math: 85% (approaches), 60% (meets), 28% (masters) Baseline Year

-Strategy 2: Data will be used to create strategic small groups to explicitly address gaps, as well as provide reinforcement for meeting higher standards.
+Strategy 1: Data will be used to create strategic small groups to explicitly address gaps, as well as provide reinforcement for meeting high standards.
+Planning days will be provided for data analysis and action planning.

 Strategy's Expected Result/Impact: Decreased gaps and higher academic achievement